Thank you for visiting our school website.

 Our computer suite has 8 computers for the children to use.
 We take half a class at a time in there for direct Computing learning whilst the other half class learn French.
 After half the session they swap over.
 Every child from Reception to Year 2 has regular time in the suite each week.
 Staff use the projector and interactive whiteboard to model lessons, skills, programs etc. In addition groups of children from each class work in the ICT suite to extend their learning in a range of curriculum areas using ICT as a tool for learning.

 All classes learn French and this is extended to incorporate languages spoken by children in the class.
-In addition children learn about the French culture and we have a link with a partner school in France.
+In addition children learn about the French culture.
 Children learn French through songs, stories, topic vocabulary, drama, key vocabulary etc.

 Parents are the first and most important educators of children.
 Parents are warmly welcomed into the school to work with the children, with activities such as reading, cooking, sewing, art activities, Maths games, literacy games etc.